Gwendal-Beaumont/mounty-ntfs-mac-install/README.md

-# Mounty NTFS macOS Install
+# Mountyf for NTFS macOS Install

 # Installing

 ## Install Script

-To **install** Mounty NTFS using this script, simply use the following command in the Terminal (or your preferred terminal) app:
+To **install** Mounty for NTFS using this script, simply use the following command in the Terminal (or your preferred terminal) app:

 ```sh
 curl -o- https://raw.githubusercontent.com/Gwendal-Beaumont/mounty-ntfs-mac-install/refs/heads/main/install.sh | bash